Alb-O/lab/docs/dot001_events_design.md

 - ✅ Emit! macro for ergonomic event publishing
 - ✅ CLI wiring; flags for formatter and verbosity
 - ✅ Parser migration with events and sync macros
 - ✅ Diff migration with events and comprehensive policy tracking
 - ✅ Tracer migration with comprehensive tracing events including filters and block expansion
-- ⏳ Migrations for remaining crates (editor, writer)
+- ✅ Editor migration with validation, field modification, and operation tracking
+- ✅ Writer migration with template generation, block injection, and dependency tracing
+- ✅ All core crate migrations completed successfully
 - ⏳ Unit and integration tests
 - ⏳ Remove dot001_error post-migration